nicholas-fedor/watchtower/docs/arguments.md

              Default: false
 ```

+!!! warning
+    Combining `--no-restart` with `--cleanup` during Watchtower self-update may leave a renamed Watchtower container running without starting a new one, preventing cleanup of the old image.
+Use cautiously for self-updating Watchtower instances, and consider external lifecycle management (e.g., Docker Compose) to restart containers manually.

 ### Rolling Restart

 Restarts containers one at a time to minimize downtime, ideal for zero-downtime deployments with lifecycle hooks.